 - The most common trench types used are fiberglass and stainless steel.
 Both products are non-absorptive, very smooth, and very sanitary.

 - Trench drains in food processing facilities should not allow non-sloping channels.
 Many manufacturers want to use these to extend the length of their system to accommodate long runs in the facility.
 When non-sloping channels are used it allows chemicals, food bits, and sugars to sit in one location and eat away at your trench in any locations that are improperly sealed.
 This can also pose a problem with health inspectors if there is any standing water.
+Standing water in trench drains will promote the growth of bacteria and microbes such as listeria.
+We recommend a 1/4" per foot fall in food processing facilities where possible.

 - Be aware of the dynamic loads that can be placed on these systems.
 Fork trucks have hard tires that can exert severe point loads.
 Often turning or breaking on the trench grates can transfer severe loads through the grates and into the frame on top of the channels.
 A heavy duty rail or frame is essential in all fork truck areas.
 The frames/rails need to be anchored at regular intervals.
 One of the most common system failures is lack of anchors on the rail/frames.
 The rail should have sufficient bearing area under it to support the entire load of the grate.
 Several studies have been done that show the bearing area under the grate to be one of the leading causes of trench drain failures.
 Learn more about loading and material properties of grates and channels.